seg-leonelsanches/leos-music-shop-laravel-php/README.md

 composer install
 ```

-Before starting, make sure you have the corresponding Segment Write Key registered into your `.env` file.
-You can find the Segment Write Key in your Segment source's settings.
+Before starting, make sure you have the corresponding Segment Source Write Key registered into your `.env` file.
+You can find the Segment Source Write Key in your Segment source's settings.
 If you don't have a `.env` file, you can create one by copying the `.env.example` file.

-The line with the Segment Write Key should look like this:
+The line with will have the Segment Source Write Key should look like this:

 ```env
 SEGMENT_WRITE_KEY=your-write-key-here